 Originally posted October 1, 2014

-Last weekend, Ken and I headed up to our favorite mountain area: Crested Butte, Colorado.
-We’ve been there for powder days in winter and wildflower fireworks in summer, but autumn had some sizzle in store for us.
+On the last weekend in September, Ken and I headed up to our favorite mountain area: Crested Butte, Colorado.
+We’ve been there for powder days in winter and for wildflower fireworks in summer, but autumn definitely had some sizzle in store for us.

 I’m usually verbose in blog posts, but this time I thought I’d let the photos do the talking.
 All I can say is that it’s worth the five-and-a-half-hour drive from Boulder to get to this Shangri-la of the Rockies.